BlackArch/blackarch/docs/HOWTO-DEV.md

 - If you are unsure, copy an existing PKGBUILD from a package and use that as a template or ask other developers.

-- If possible, use release (tagged) versions rather than master branch.

 ## ISO